aj4abinjacob/Chikku-Data-Combiner/README.md

 #### A simple program used for combining multiple data formats

-Chikku uses html,css and javascript as front end while it uses python as back end.
+Chikku uses html,css and javascript as front end, while it uses python as back end.

 ## Currently supported file formats